Internet-Draft | QUIC event definitions for qlog | November 2023 |

 The packet_dropped

-event indicates a QUIC-level packet was dropped.¶
+event indicates a QUIC-level packet was dropped.
+It has

 The trigger field indicates a general reason category for dropping the packet, while the details field can contain additional implementation-specific information.¶